I work with parents and members of the queer community, and specialize in perinatal mental health.

 - Gender Identity and Sexuality

 Sessions may be covered under insurance plans.
 Please contact your insurance provider prior to making an appointment to see if Registered Psychotherapists are covered.

-My main therapeutic approaches include Acceptance and Commitment Therapy (ACT), Cognitive Behavioural Therapy (CBT), and Dialectical Behavioural Therapy (DBT).
+I have specialized training in perinatal mental health, trauma, and supporting the queer community.
+My main therapeutic approaches include Acceptance and Commitment Therapy (ACT), Inner child work, Cognitive Behavioural Therapy (CBT), and Dialectical Behavioural Therapy (DBT).
 I tailor the approach I use to the individual I am seeing, and we work as a team to make meaningful changes in their life.
-I offer in-person therapy in Hamilton, Ontario, phone counselling, and e-counselling through an online video counselling platform.
+I offer Walk and Talk therapy in Hamilton, Ontario, e-counselling through an online video counselling platform, and phone counselling.

 Trainings and Continuing Education:

 - Maternal Mental Health Professional Certificate Training, Postpartum Support International, 2022

 - Queering Mental Health: A Canadian Perspective, Conference April 2021

 - Cognitive-Behavior Therapy for PTSD & Trauma, Beck Institute, Dr. A. Miller, September 2019

 - Clinical Supervisor Training, Adler Graduate Professional School, July 2019

 - Mindful Yoga In Practice Teacher Training, Steven Ferrell, Jessica Borushok, and Timothy Gordon, March 2018-June 2018 (RYT-200 Hours Certification)